 Diagnostic Market Research on Infectious Diseases

-Infectious disease testing is often prioritised by health care companies and specialists for treating the disease as early as possible.
-Therefore, testing markets are be likely to to be a little less price-sensitive as compared to others.
+Infectious disease testing is often prioritized by healthcare companies and specialists for treating the disease as early as possible.
+Therefore, testing markets are likely to to be a little less price-sensitive as compared to others.

 Infectious disease diagnostic market is segmented on the basis of product, technology, and application.
 On the basis of technology, the market is split into, molecular and traditional diagnostic technique.
-The molecular diagnostic technique is classified into INAAT (Isothermal Nucleic Acid Amplification Test), Polymerase Chain Reaction (PCR), NGS & DNA sequencing, hybridization and microarrays.
-The traditional diagnostic technique is categorized into biochemical characterization, immunodiagnostics and microscopy.
-On the basis of product, the market is classified into consumables (assays and reagents), software & services, and instruments & analysers.
+The molecular diagnostic technique is classified into INAAT (Isothermal Nucleic Acid Amplification Test), Polymerase Chain Reaction (PCR), NGS & DNA sequencing, hybridization, and microarrays.
+The traditional diagnostic technique is categorized into biochemical characterization, immunodiagnostics, and microscopy.
+On the basis of product, the market is classified into consumables (assays and reagents), software & services, and instruments & analyzers.
 Among these consumables held the largest market share as of 2013.

 Avenues of Infectious Disease Research

 Research will also be directed toward patient subgroups, including children, patients with co-infection (HIV/hepatitis or HIV/tuberculosis) and patients infected with drug-resistant forms of a disease.
 Pandemic preparedness is another factor that will have to be stepped up in the near future.
 Among vaccines, influenza has the highest market value, with growth in the next couple of years being driven by conversion to quadrivalent vaccines and immunization of the elderly population.
 Recent pandemics such as Ebola, Zika, and influenza have highlighted the fact that no disease can be assumed to not have a global implication.

 - Kings College of London

 - London School of Hygiene and Tropical Medicine

 - Imperial College London

 - Paediatric Infectious Diseases Society